Couple goals: How couples can create a shared plan for the future

 “Never give up on a dream just because of the time it will take to accomplish it.
 The time will pass anyway.” – Earl Nightingale

-We got so excited once all of our dreams had became reality that it wasn't the last time we’ve opened a bottle of wine while plotting our future.
+We got so excited once all of our dreams had become reality, that it wasn't the last time we’d opened a bottle of wine while plotting our future.
 It has actually become a habit that we both enjoy and look forward to.
 We’ve done a new and updated five-year plan three times already.
 Currently, we’re in the middle of the 2016-2021 cycle.

 Before you can start living your dream life, you have to plan it.
 (And if you have a partner, you should plan it together.)
 They say that if you’re failing to plan, you’re planning to fail.
-It’s crucial to find the map to your dreams before you go into the woods!
+Finding the map to your dreams is crucial before you go into the woods!
 A good plan makes all the difference.